error_404()

 Description

 Displays the 404 error page.
 This method is automatically invoked by Trongate when a requested URL cannot be matched to any existing route.
 It loads the error_404 template view, which provides a user-friendly message indicating that the requested page could not be found.
-The method can be customised by editing the template view file or by changing the ERROR_404 constant in the configuration file to point to a different module and method.
+The method can be customized by editing the template view file or by changing the ERROR_404 constant in the configuration file to point to a different module and method.

 Parameters